jordancaraballo/jordancaraballo.github.io/_publications/2014-molecular-dynamics-simulation-of-electrodes-for-capacitors-made-with-nano-onions.md

 date: 2014-01-01
 venue: "Proc. of the National Conf. on Undergraduate Research"
 paperurl: ""
-citation: "Vega, Jordan A Caraballo, Mir, a, Frances Mart{\i}́nez (2014).
-"Molecular dynamics simulation of electrodes for capacitors made with nano-onions." <i>Proc. of the National Conf. on Undergraduate Research</i>."
+citation: 'Vega, Jordan A Caraballo, Mir, a, Frances Mart{\i}́nez (2014).
+"Molecular dynamics simulation of electrodes for capacitors made with nano-onions." <i>Proc. of the National Conf. on Undergraduate Research</i>.'
 ---

 This publication describes research work presented by Vega, Jordan A Caraballo, Mir, a, Frances Mart{\i}́nez.
 See the venue for full details.